The Assignment activity lets instructors communicate tasks, collect work, set due dates, and provide feedback and grades.

 This name displays as a link on your course page.
 Use something unique that clearly identifies this assignment from other course activities.
 We also recommend keeping the name short.

-You may drag and drop files into the upload field.
-This will append the file to the assignment Description.
+Drag and drop files into the upload field to append the file to the assignment Description.

-Determine when students can begin to submit to the assignment.
-Select the Enable checkbox to set a date and time.
+Determines when students can begin to submit to the assignment.

-Determine when the assignment will be due.
+Determines when the assignment will be due.
 The due date will show in the course Calendar and within the Activities Block.
-Select the Enable checkbox to set a date and time.

 With Online text, students can enter text directly into an editor.
 If File submissions are enabled, students can upload one or more files.